-Ricky Jackson was a teenager living in Cleveland, Ohio, when he was sentenced to death in 1975 for the murder-robbery of a money order salesman named Harold Franks.
+Ricky Jackson was a teenager living in Cleveland, Ohio, when he was wrongfully sentenced to death.
+He was a victim of wrongful conviction in the 1975 murder-robbery case of a money order salesman named Harold Franks.
 The sole evidence against Ricky and his co-defendants, brothers Wiley and Ronnie Bridgeman (aka Kwame Ajamu), was the false, coerced eyewitness testimony of a 13-year-old boy named Eddie Vernon, who was to later play a central role in exonerating the three men.
 No physical or forensic evidence linked any of them to the crime, none of them had any prior criminal record, and defense witnesses provided all three with credible alibis.
 Nevertheless, all three were sentenced to death just months after their arrest, later commuted to life without parole.

 Unlike his co-defendants, Ricky was never granted parole, since he was considered the actual shooter in the murder-robbery of Harold Franks.
 Ricky wound up serving 39 years, three months and nine days—the longest time in prison of any person exonerated in U.S. history.